gear-foundation/gear-wiki/docs/examples/DAO.md

 ),
 ```
 ## Consistency of contract states
 The `DAO` contract interacts with the `fungible` token contract.
 Each transaction that changes the states of DAO and the fungible token is stored in the state until it is completed.
-User can complete a pending transaction sending a message `Continue` indicating the transaction id.
-The idempotency of the fungible token contract allows to restart a transaction without duplicate changes what guarantees the state consistency of these 2 contracts.
+User can complete a pending transaction by sending a message `Continue` indicating the transaction id.
+The idempotency of the fungible token contract allows to restart a transaction without duplicate changes which guarantees the state consistency of these 2 contracts.

 <!--
 ## User interface